miladra/eurovision-song-contest/README.md

 ### initial data

-- Liquebase will create the initial list of vote in the dev profile
+- Liquibase will create the initial list of vote in the dev profile

 ### Build and run the application standalone

 - In order to run tha application you can use local database or you can run postgres by below command

     ```
-    docker-compose -f src/main/docker/postgresql.yml up
+    docker-compose -f src/main/docker/postgresql.yml up -d

+    ```
+- To stop it and remove the container, run:

+    ```
+    docker-compose -f src/main/docker/postgresql.yml down
     ```

 - Clone the repository